Cortopassi Family Foundation

 Overview

 The Cortopassi Family Foundation was established in 1990 by Dean "Dino" Cortopassi and Joan Cortopassi under the operating motto "Responsible Philanthropy."
-As a California nonprofit public benefit corporation, the foundation provides financial support to qualified organizations that work to improve the wellbeing of the people and environment of San Joaquin County and Stanislaus County.
-With total assets of approximately $27.7 million, the foundation distributed $932,075 across 84 grants in 2023.
+As a California nonprofit public benefit corporation, the foundation provides financial support to qualified organisations that work to improve the wellbeing of the people and environment of San Joaquin County and Stanislaus County.
+With total assets of approximately $27.7 million, the foundation distributed $32,105,275 across 84 grants in 2023.
 Following Dino Cortopassi's passing in 2022, the foundation continues under the leadership of President Tom Cortopassi and a board of family trustees.
-The foundation maintains a focused approach to grantmaking, supporting pre-selected organizations aligned with the founders' vision of responsible philanthropy and community stewardship in California's Central Valley.
+The foundation maintains a focused approach to grantmaking, supporting pre-selected organisations aligned with the founders' vision of responsible philanthropy and community stewardship in California's Central Valley.

 Funding Priorities